nucypher/nucypher/docs/source/support/faq.rst

 See NuCypher coinlist for more details: `CoinList <https://coinlist.co/asset/nucypher>`_

-Q: How does my worker node chooses what price to use?
+Q: How does my worker node choose what price to use for transactions?
 Can I control this?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When sending a transaction, your worker node automatically chooses the gas price